 For a healthcare organisation, making purchase decisions is often a lengthy process that requires complex strategic planning – after all, the decision made will have a major impact on the work the professionals do to provide their patients the optimal care.

-Purchase decisions in public healthcare are influenced by a variety of factors: providing better care, reliability of the solution and the supplier, attracting and retaining employees, and resource optimization.
+Purchase decisions in public healthcare are influenced by a variety of factors: providing better care, reliability of the solution and the supplier, attracting and retaining employees, and resource optimisation.

-In this article, we focus on the optimization of resources.
-You can read more information about other factors and the impact of mobile solutions have on them by clicking on the articles below.
+In this article, we focus on the optimisation of resources.
+You can read more information about other factors and the impact of mobile solutions have on them from our other blog posts.

 - Providing Better Care